Are Ficus Trees Poisonous To Cats? (If Yes, What Makes Them?)

 • Most of the 850 Ficus species globally are toxic to cats.

-• The vast majority of the toxicity of the Ficus tree comes either from ingestion of the sap that the leaves produce or by ingesting the leaves.
+• The vast majority of the Ficus tree’s toxicity comes either from ingesting the sap that the leaves produce or by ingesting the leaves.

 • If you have a Ficus tree that produces figs/berries, then the sap on these figs and berries will also be toxic.

-• The vast majority of cases are from cats that are kept indoors near Ficus which is commonly kept as an indoor plant.
+• Most cases are from cats indoors near Ficus, commonly kept as an indoor plant.

 • The main side effects of a cat ingesting Ficus include vomiting, diarrhea, dizziness, fatigue, drooling, and gastrointestinal discomfort.

-• Rashes and skin irritation are also commonplace in situations where cats do not ingest Ficus but rub up against it.
+• Rashes and skin irritation are also commonplace when cats do not ingest Ficus but rub up against it.

-• Cats can also sometimes choke on the leaves and berries/figs that Ficus produce.
+• Cats can also sometimes choke on the leaves and berries/figs that Ficus produces.

 • Kittens will be more prone to eating and chewing on Ficus than grown cats.